jonasthewolf/gsn2x/README.md

  - There is only one top-level element (G,S,C,J,A,Sn) unreferenced.
  - All referenced elements (`supportedBy` and `inContextOf`) exist.
  - All IDs start with a known prefix.
+ - All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.

 Uniqueness of keys is automatically enforced by the YAML format.